geetheshkarthi/Bank-Management-System/README.md

-# 💳 Online Banking System
+# 💳 Bank Managment System

 A **Java Swing + MySQL** based application for simulating real-world banking operations such as user authentication, transaction management, account creation, and more.